Day 24 – Thursday, February 19, 2026

 ...and just take a peek at this huge piece of equipment

-The tour was supposed to end at 14:30, it was an hour later by the time we got back.
-Considerung the time I had spent the previous day in getting admission and using the major part of the the day for one - granted, impressive - view was not really worht it.
+The tour was supposed to end at 14:30; it was an hour later by the time we got back.
+Considering the time I had spent the previous day getting admission and using the major part of the day for one — granted, impressive — view, it was not really worth it.

 I considered my options.
-Yes, I do want to visit San Pedro de Atacama and its surroundings - meaning backtracking some 100 km.
-I could bike there, try hitchhiking, taking a bus or renting a car.
+Yes, I do want to visit San Pedro de Atacama and its surroundings — meaning backtracking some 100 km.
+I could bike there, try hitchhiking, take a bus or rent a car.
 Let us see what happened next.
-Spoiler alert - nearly all of these.
+Spoiler alert — nearly all of these.

 I decided to bike the 100 km — or at least do as much as I can.
 I knew I would have to sleep somewhere in the desert — been there, done that, so no biggie.